 - Discover the Taal Volcano, one of the Philippines’ most active volcanoes—on this 8-hour tour.
 You’ll take a boat ride to the volcano island and admire the setting of the crater and surrounding Taal Lake on a horseback ride with guide..

-So there you have it – hopefully we’ve given you enough information to plan the perfect getaway to the capital city of the Philippines – and given you a great list of things to do and places to visit in Manila to make sure you get the most from your visit.
+So there you have it – hopefully you enjoyed our travel guide and we’ve given you enough information to plan the perfect getaway to the capital city of the Philippines – and given you a great list of things to do and places to visit in Manila to make sure you get the most from your visit.
 Don’t forget to let me know you’re own highlights once you’re back and remember to grab these everyday travel essential before you go:

 Oh, and if you liked this post please tweet, pin and share – I’d really appreciate it!
 Click the P in the share bar for full size images!